opf/legal/data-protection/privacy/en.md

-# Data Privacy Statemt
+# Data Privacy Statement

-Latest update: December 5, 2020.
+Latest update: 2020-12-05

 We are currently translating this document into English.
 In the meantime please use a translation tool to review our [German version](https://www.openproject.org/de/datenschutz/).